Core

 , containing the lower and upper bounds of the interval, respectively.

-is a QuantileEstimator
+If the estimator is a QuantileEstimator

-will also contain a column prob
+, there will also be a column prob

 indicating the probability level of the corresponding quantile estimate.